alexqfredrickson/notes/aws/aws.md

 #### VPN CloudHub

-AWS VPN CloudHub is a service provided with site-to-site VPNs that links AWS VPC virtual private gateways with customer gateways, allowing a Direct Connect-style connection from on-premise networks to AWS VPCs.
+VPN CloudHub is a service provided with site-to-site VPNs that links AWS VPC virtual private gateways with customer gateways, allowing a Direct Connect-style connection from on-premise networks to AWS VPCs.
 It doesn't require a VPC, confusingly.

 ### CodePipeline

-AWS CodePipeline is a managed continuous delivery (CD) service.
+CodePipeline is a managed continuous delivery (CD) service.
 It uses the following terminology and components:

   * *Pipelines* encapsulate multiple *stages*.
 They are stateful, and can be `InProgress`, `Stopping`, `Stopped`, `Succeeded`, `Superseded`, or `Failed`.
   * *Stages* are atomic actions performed against application *artifacts*.
 They might be build, test, or deployment stages.
 They encapsulate *actions*.
 Stages are locked during a pipeline execution.